emacs-evil/evil-surround/README.md

 	"Hello world!"

-... after selecting the string, then pressing `sf`, entering `print` and pressing return you would get
+... after selecting the string, then pressing `Sf`, entering `print` and pressing return you would get

     print("Hello world!")